 Why you should care

-Angela Merkel may be a riddle wrapped in a mystery inside a Bettina Schönbach pantsuit, but the enigmatic German leader is redefining how a successful politician looks and acts, one nondescript outfit and action at a time.
+She may be a riddle wrapped in a mystery inside a Bettina Schönbach pantsuit, but the enigmatic German leader is redefining how a successful politician looks and acts.

 There are a few things about Europe that many Americans will never quite understand: pay toilets, compulsory Speedos, collective risk sharing.
 And when it comes to European politics, there is perhaps nothing more bewildering to an American observer than Germany’s indecipherable chancellor, Angela Merkel.

 Fiercely private, lacking in charisma, plain-spoken, an occasional flip-flopper: Merkel’s defining characteristics top every U.S. presidential candidate’s “AVOID” list.

 Yet the former quantum chemist, who has presided over Germany since 2005, has arrived at a persona and an approach to governance that has made her not only Forbes’ most powerful woman in the world during eight of the last 10 years — but the very embodiment of her country’s values and temperament.

 As was said of “the Dude” in the classic Coen brothers’ film The Big Lebowski: “Sometimes, there’s a man — well, he’s the man for his time and place.”
 And in early 21st-century Germany, that man is actually a woman: Angela Merkel.